AssemblyScript/website/src/status.md

 |
 | 🕳️ **Not supported**
 | [Dynamicness](#dynamicness) | AssemblyScript avoids overly dynamic JavaScript features by design.

+### Bootstrap

+> The #AssemblyScript compiler compiled to #WebAssembly using the AssemblyScript compiler compiled to WebAssembly now produces the exact same binary as the AssemblyScript compiler compiled to WebAssembly using the AssemblyScript compiler compiled to #JavaScript. ☯️ - Dezember 8, 2020

+The first release based on the bootstrapping efforts is v0.18, released in January 2021.
+Note that the compiler is not technically "self hosted" in WebAssembly still, as it currently uses a JavaScript frontend for I/O and links to Binaryen (C++ compiled to WebAssembly with Emscripten), which again requires some JavaScript glue code.
+As such, to make the compiler work in a WebAssembly-only engine like Wasmtime, the next steps would be to work towards a WebAssembly-only build of Binaryen, and replace the I/O parts provided by `asc` with WASI.

 ### Classes and interfaces